syncfusion-content/flutter-docs/Flutter/calendar/callbacks.md

 ## Calendar details callback

-Return calendar details based on the given offset passed through argument by using [getCalendarDetailsAtOffset]() method.
+Return calendar details based on the given offset passed through argument by using the [getCalendarDetailsAtOffset]() method.

 `date` - returns the date based on the given offset.
 `appointments` - returns the appointments based on the given offset.